 “HD” Vision Products

 The As Seen on TV landscape has seen a spate of products carrying an “HD” label over the past couple of years.
 In the case of HD Vision Night Vision glasses, the brand’s flagship product “HD Vision Wraparounds” – which advertised heavily back in 2008 – has been joined by its newer “Night Vision” counterpart.
-Ironcially, the website used in the original product’s advertising, hdwraparounds.com, is no longer in use.
+Ironcially, the website used in the original product’s advertising, hdwraparounds.com, is no longer in use and is now parked.
 That website was originally registered back in 2008.
 The “official” website now includes the “night” reference in its name.

 Our HD Vision Review

-Our tests with the HD Vision glasses (both night vision and sunglasses) yielded a consensus that these are indistinguishable from amber-tinted sunglasses, with the night vision variety merely having less tint than the regular sunglasses.
+Our tests with the HD Vision glasses (both night vision and sunglasses) yielded a consensus that these are indistinguishable from amber-tinted sunglasses, with the night vision version merely having less tint than the regular glasses.

 The glasses are large and designed to fit over regular glasses.
-For those consumers who don’t wear glasses, this gives the HD Vision glasses a somewhat over-sized feel.
+For those consumers who don’t wear glasses, this gives the HD Vision glasses a somewhat over-sized feel, and may not seem very stylish.

 Alternatives and Competitors to HD Vision

 Aside from the prior incarnation of HD Vision sunglasses, there is another As Seen on TV competitor with a very similar product called Night View NV.
 Other than design differences, the two products make nearly identical claims.
-We should also mention that Easy View HD glare blocker for use in cars is yet another example of such “HD” vision products.
+We should also mention that Easy View XT glare blocker for use in cars is yet another example of such “HD” vision products.

 We don’t feel that HD Vision Night Vision glasses quite live up to the hype of the television advertising.
 A pair of lightly-tinted polarized sunglasses easily out-performed HD Vision glasses in our tests of glare reduction.
 If you would like to try out the product, we recommend purchasing it locally in order to avoid shipping fees and delays.

 Your HD Vision Reviews